pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

   - \underbrace{\text{Expected Deaths}}_{\text{unmeasurable counterfactual}}
 $$

 Making a claim about excess deaths requires causal/counterfactual reasoning.
 While the reported number of deaths is nothing but a (maybe noisy and/or lagged) measure of a real observable fact in the world, _expected deaths_ is unmeasurable because these are never realised in our timeline.
-That is, the expected deaths is a counterfactual thought experiment where can ask "What would/will hapeen if?"
+That is, the expected deaths is a counterfactual thought experiment where can ask "What would/will happen if?"

 +++